 For securities domiciled overseas, you can see from the table above that Canadian listed International Equity ETFs that wrap a U.S. listed ETF are always subject to both the international and U.S. FWT, as are U.S. listed ones when they are held in a TFSA/RESP or a taxable account.
-Therefore, Canadian listed ETFs for international equities would be the way to go unless you want exposure to the U.S. dollar within a registered retirement account (although many Canadian ETF providers now offer a USD share class).
+Therefore, Canadian listed ETFs holding international equities directly would be the way to go unless you want exposure to the U.S. dollar within a registered retirement account (although many Canadian ETF providers now offer a USD share class).

 At Wealthscope, we believe that an informed investor is a better investor.
 For ETF investors especially, understanding the tax implications should always be a cornerstone of your investment process.

 Disclaimer: the information contained in this article should not be considered investment advice.
 Consult a financial advisor or a tax expert for more information.

 * However, if it is a Canadian listed foreign equity ETF, only 50% of the capital gains distribution is taxable.